CryptoGnome/Bybit-Lick-Hunter-v4/README.md

-USE_SET_LEVERAGE = true // set leverage of every pair on bot start, you only need to use this when you change leverage RISK_LEVEL = 2 // 1-5 this will adjust risk by ajusting offsets of the the Smart settings 1 = conservative 5 = very risky BLACKLIST = ETHUSDT, BTCUSDT, C98USDT // Place symbols you do not want to trade here USE_DISCORD = false // if you want to use discord webhooks make this true and add link to channel below DISCORD_URL = webhook_url_here //webhook url for discord channel here
+USE_SET_LEVERAGE = true // set leverage of every pair on bot start, you only need to use this when you change leverage RISK_LEVEL = 2 // 1-5 this will adjust risk by ajusting offsets of the the Smart settings 1 = conservative 5 = very risky BLACKLIST = ETHUSDT, BTCUSDT, C98USDT // Place symbols you do not want to trade here USE_WHITELIST = false   // if true only pairs in WHITELIST will be traded WHITELIST = ETHUSDT, ETCUSDT, BTCUSDT, BCHUSDT, LINKUSDT, LTCUSDT, FTMUSDT, MANAUSDT, MAGICUSDT, ADAUSDT, AAVEUSDT, SOLUSDT, FILUSDT
+USE_DISCORD = false // if you want to use discord webhooks make this true and add link to channel below DISCORD_URL = webhook_url_here //webhook url for discord channel here DISCORD_REPORT_INTERVALL = */5 * * * *  // cron style timeing for the report send to discord webhook - ex.  */5 * * * * will send every 5 seconds; 00 */1 * * * * will send every hout at 00:00 01:00 02:00 and so on..
 ```
 <br>